openstack-archive/python-jenkins/README.rst

 Writing a patch
 ---------------

-We ask that all code submissions be flake8_ clean.
-The easiest way to do that is to run tox_ before submitting code for review in Gerrit.
-It will run ``flake8`` in the same manner as the automated test suite that will run on proposed patchsets.
+Be sure that you lint code before created an code review.
+The easiest way to do this is to install git pre-commit_ hooks.

 Installing without setup.py
 ---------------------------